Coconut Farming

 -

-The well distributed rainfall ranging from 100 to 300 cm is favourable.
+The well distributed rainfall ranging from 100 to 300 cm is favorable.

 -